koji/ansible/README.md

 $ cd local

 # if you update any yml files, need to check syntax with the following command
+# if you get any errors, you will need to fix them.
 $ ansible-playbook playbook.yml --syntax-check

 # run ansible-playbook